mariodigirolamo1/mariodigirolamo1/README.md

 ### Hi there 👋

-- 📃Mainly Android Boi and Kotlin enjoyer but I play with everything I come in contact with.<br>
+- 📃Mainly Android and Kotlin enjoyer
-  📘Currently re-descovering the pleasure of DS and Algos and yeah, "Cracking the coding interview" has been a nice companion for a few months now!
 - 📫 How to reach me:
   - Gmail: mariodigirolamowork@gmail.com
   - LinkedIn: https://www.linkedin.com/in/mario-di-girolamo-120091155/